 Lewis and Clark National Historical Park includes 12 different sites that are in the states of Oregon and Washington.
 The major sites to visit in the park include the Lewis and Clark National Historical Park Interpretive Center in Cape Disappointment State Park near Ilwaco, Washington, and the Fort Clatsop Visitor Center near Astoria, Oregon.
 Both are among the highlight attractions along the entire Lewis and Clark Trail and are highly recommended.

-The Corps of Discovery built their winter quarters, called Fort Clatsop, near modern-day Astoria, Oregon.
+- Fort Clatsop Replica & Visitor Center (Oregon) - The Corps of Discovery built their winter quarters, called Fort Clatsop, near modern-day Astoria, Oregon.
 Although the original structure no longer survives, a replica was built using the dimensions found in Clark's journal.
 Visitors can tour the fort, see living reenactments of the Corps' daily life, hike or paddle to Netul Landing, and view replica dugouts at Canoe Landing.
-Inside the Fort Clatsop Visitor Center, you can explore fascinating exhibits and artifacts, see two interesting films, and check out their gift and book store.
+Inside the Fort Clatsop Visitor Center, you can explore fascinating exhibits and artifacts, see two interesting films, and check out their gift and bookstore.

-The Fort to Sea Trail, a 6.5 mile hiking trail, goes from Fort Clatsop to Oregon's Sunset Beach State Recreation Area.
+- Fort to Sea Trail (Oregon) - The Fort to Sea Trail, a 6.5-mile hiking trail, goes from Fort Clatsop to Oregon's Sunset Beach State Recreation Area.
 The trail passes through dense rainforest and wetlands to the Pacific Ocean, passing through the same terrain that the Corps of Discovery traveled during their winter exploration and activities.

-After trading with a local tribe for blubber from a recently beached whale, several Corps members decided both to see the whale remains themselves and to obtain more blubber.
+- Ecola State Park (Oregon) - After trading with a local tribe for blubber from a recently beached whale, several Corps members decided both to see the whale remains themselves and to obtain more blubber.
 The beached-whale site lies within Ecola State Park.
 This popular park takes its name from Ecola Creek, which received its name from Clark.
-Within the park you'll find the 2.5-mile Clatsop Loop interpretive trail, where you can experience the same challenging route used by Clark, Sacagawea, and other Expedition members.
+Within the park, you'll find the 2.5-mile Clatsop Loop interpretive trail, where you can experience the same challenging route used by Clark, Sacagawea, and other Expedition members.
 Other Ecola State Park activities include surfing, picnicking, lighthouse viewing, walk-in camping, and beach exploring.
 This extremely scenic section of Oregon Coast is located just north of Cannon Beach.